Candidates for three-quasiparticle $K$-isomers in odd-even Md-Rg nuclei: RESULTS AND DISCUSSION

 \subsection{Excitation energies of $1\pi2\nu$ 3-q.p. \mbox{high-$K$} - candidates for isomeric states}

-From calculated excitation energies of $1\pi2\nu$ large-$K$ states for six odd-even isotopic chains we select those with the lowest energies.
-Fig. \ref{1p2n_blk_quasi1} - \ref{1p2n_blk_quasi3} shows such candidates and corresponding excitation energies $E_{1\pi2\nu}^{*}$ obtained within the standard BCS method with blocking (top panels) and quasiparticle method (bottom panels).
-Figs. \ref{1p2nPNP101} - \ref{1p2nPNP111} show the analogous 3-q.p. configurations and excitation energies, but from the PNP calculation.
+From calculated excitation energies of $1\pi2\nu$ large-$K$ states for six odd-even isotopic chains we select those with the lowest energies at some $N$.
+In Fig. \ref{1p2n_101} - \ref{1p2n_111} are shown such candidates and corresponding excitation energies $E_{1\pi2\nu}^{*}$ obtained within the standard BCS method with blocking (top left panels), quasiparticle method (bottom left panels), and from the PNP calculation (for selected configurations - top right panels).
+Tabulated results for five lowest-lying configurations in each isotope obtained in the blocked BCS and quasiparticle method are provided in the supplement material.

 We rely mostly on pairing calculations within the quasiparticle and PNP schemes, as those with the BCS blocking give too small excitation energies of 3 q.p. configurations.
 This is expected as BCS solutions with pairing strength adjusted to the g.s. produce too weak correlations or even unpaired solutions when two or three levels are blocked.
 Results of all three pairing schemes point to the same configurations which we review below.
 Generally, the isotopic variation of excitation energies is milder within the quasiparticle method than within the PNP and BCS blocking methods.